Info

 1994 Best of Show, Monotype – Big Island Fall Juried Show

-“Quartet”- Recent Paintings by Hans Ladislaus, Gregory McIntosh, Susan Nahabedian, and Ruth Olson Wickey – Matilija Gallery, Ojai, California
+“Quartet”- Recent Paintings by Hans Ladislaus, Gregory McIntosh, Susan Nahabedian, Ruth Olson Wickey – Matilija Gallery, Ojai, CA

 “The Expressive Figure”, Group Invitational Exhibition, Monotype – The Contemporary Museum Café Gallery, Honolulu